alexellis/k3sup/README.md

 Common issues:

 * Raspberry Pi - you haven't updated cmdline.txt to enable cgroups for CPU and memory
-* `sudo: a terminal is required to read the password` - you must either configure your user to have access to sudo without a password, or use the pre-requisites at the top of this file.
+* `sudo: a terminal is required to read the password` - see the [Pre-requisites for k3sup agents and servers](#pre-requisites-for-k3sup-servers-and-agents)

 * K3s server didn't start.
 Log in and run `sudo systemctl -u k3s`
 * The K3s agent didn't start.
 Log in and run `sudo systemctl -u k3s-agent`
 * You tried to remove and re-add a server in an etcd cluster and it failed.
 This is a known issue, see the [K3s issue tracker](https://github.com/k3s-io/k3s/issues).